darknecrocities/Python-Virtual-Assistance-VA-with-cohere-API/README.md

 Copy code
 pip install -r requirements.txt
 Customization ✨
 Jarvis is fully customizable!
 You can add new commands, improve the responses, or change the actions Jarvis performs.

+To customize:

-Just modify the perform_task() function in main.py to add your own commands.
-You can also tweak the process_with_cohere() function to change how Jarvis interacts with you.
+Modify the perform_task() function in main.py to add your own commands.
+Tweak the process_with_cohere() function to change how Jarvis interacts with you.
 Troubleshooting 🛠️
 Speech Recognition Not Working?
 Make sure your microphone is properly set up and configured.
 Try reducing background noise for better accuracy.